Mimic Human Cognition, Master Multi-Image Reasoning: A Meta-Action Framework for Enhanced Visual Understanding: Method

 \textbf{Step 1.
 Initial Trajectory Generation.} We first prompt a smaller model (student model) to perform initial reasoning on the given task using meta actions.
 This generates an initial trajectory regardless of whether the final answer is correct or incorrect.
 This step mirrors how students first attempt to solve problems using their existing knowledge and reasoning patterns.

 \textbf{Step 2.
-Teacher-Guided Trajectory Refinement.} The initial trajectory from Step 1 is then provided to a stronger model (GPT-4o, serving as the teacher model).
-The teacher model follows the student's reasoning action trajectories and reason again, similar to how human teachers guide students by first understanding their thought processes and then providing corrections.
+Teacher-Guided Trajectory Refinement.} The initial trajectory from Step 1 is provided to a stronger model (GPT-4o, serving as the teacher model).
+The teacher model follows the student's action trajectories and reason again, similar to how human teachers guide students by first understanding their thought processes and then providing corrections.
 This produces a correct trajectory that maintains the original action trajectories while ensuring accuracy.

 \textbf{Step 3.
 Retrieval-Based Diverse Sampling.} To enrich the learning experience and expand the exploration space for subsequent reinforcement learning, we perform retrieval-based sampling from our trajectory tree database.
-Starting from trajectories with low similarity to the initial trajectory from Step 2, we progressively search through increasingly similar trajectories until we identify an alternative correct reasoning path.
+Starting from trajectories with low similarity to the initial one from Step 2, we progressively search through increasingly similar trajectories until identifying an alternative correct reasoning path.
 This process ensures that each training instance is associated with two distinct correct trajectories.
+Similarity is measured by encoding trajectories via BGE \cite{BGE} and then calculating their cosine similarity.